waldo3000/Atlas-Pass-PCB/README.md

 A custom PCB designed to look like a No Man's Sky Atlas Pass v4

 To order one, download the "ap4_gerbers.zip" file and upload it to a PCB vendor.
-For seeedstudio.com, for example, go to https://www.seeedstudio.com/fusion_pcb.html, upload the ap4_gerbers.zip file, then set the following:
+For seeedstudio.com, for example, go to https://www.seeedstudio.com/fusion_pcb.html, click "Add Your Gerber File", upload the ap4_gerbers.zip file, then set the following:

-PCB Color: White
+PCB Color: White (this makes the board white instead of green)

-Surface Finish: ENIG
+Surface Finish: ENIG (this makes the metal portions gold instead of silver)

 All other options can be left as their defaults